 The Curling Team currently has 20 members.
-We practice on Sundays at the Utica Curling Club, located in Whitesboro, NY.
+We practice on Sundays at the Utica Curling Club, located in Whitesboro, N.Y.
 The team competes against other schools at college bonspiels, including our own tournament.
-In the past, we have traveled to Schenectady, Rochester, Boston and Chicago.
+In the past, we have traveled to Schenectady and Rochester, N.Y., and to Boston and Chicago.
 No experience is necessary to join the team.

 The Hamilton College Cycling Club is a racing team that competes in the Eastern Collegiate Cycling Conference.
-The team trains about 5 days/week in both fall and spring.
+The team trains about five days a week in the fall and the spring.
 The racing season runs from mid-March through mid-May.
 All experience levels are welcome.

-The Equestrian Team is a coed club sport that gives its members the opportunity to ride and compete at college level.
-Each member practices twice a week at Whitefox Farm, about 5 minutes from campus.
-The team competes in 8 horse shows a year and is part of the national Intercollegiate Horse Show Association.
-No experience is required in order to join.
+The Equestrian Team is a coed club sport that gives its members the opportunity to ride and compete at the college level.
+Each member practices twice a week at Whitefox Farm, which is about five minutes from campus.
+The team competes in eight horse shows a year and is part of the national Intercollegiate Horse Show Association.
+No experience is required to join.

 The Fencing Team is a coed club sport that currently has 13 members.
-The team practices Monday through Thursday from 4-6 PM in one of the old squash courts on the second floor of the Alumni Gym.
+The team practices from 4 to 6 p.m.
+Monday through Thursday in one of the old squash courts on the second floor of the Alumni Gym.
 Although not part of a larger organization, the Fencing Team competes against other schools such as Hobart and William Smith College, RPI and Colgate in interscholastic tournaments.
-No experience is required in order to join the team.
+No experience is required to join the team.

-The Club Hockey Team is a chance to play quality hockey in a competitive environment.
-The team is comprised of experienced members who have played at the high school and prep school level.
-Having won the championship in our inaugural year, the team regularly competes in the Upstate New York Club Hockey League (UNYCHL) which is comprised of teams such as Lemoyne College and Union.
-The team practices on a regular scheduled with most games played on weekends.
-Experience is recommended and new players are always welcome.
+The Club Hockey Team provides the opportunity to play quality hockey in a competitive environment.
+The team consists of experienced members who have played at the high-school and prep-school level, and it won the championship in its inaugural year.
+It regularly competes in the Upstate New York Club Hockey League, which includes teams such as Lemoyne College and Union.
+The Hamilton team practices on a regular schedule and plays most of its games on weekends.
+Experience is recommended; new players are always welcome.

 The Nordic Ski Team is a coed club sport that currently has 20 members.
 The team practices three afternoons a week either in the Glen, on Hamilton's golf course or other nearby locations.
 The team is a member of the Mideast Conference of the United Ski and Snowboard Association and competes in a number of races each season.
-Students of all experience levels are welcome though experience is encouraged.
+Students of all experience levels are welcome though experienced students are encouraged to join.

 The Women's Rugby Team currently has 28 members.
-No experience is needed, and the majority of students joining the team have no prior knowledge of the game.
-Depending on field conditions, the team practices Monday through Friday on Minor Field from 4 - 6 p.m.
-The team is part of the New York State Rugby Conference in Premier Division I, competing against Brockport SUNY, Buffalo SUNY, Cornell University, Ithaca College, and Syracuse University.
-Women's Rugby won the Division II State Championship and reached regional playoffs in Fall 2008.
-In Fall 2009, the team placed third in New York State and reached regional playoffs in Premier Division I. In the spring season, HCWRFC competes in a variety of competitive regional rugby tournaments.
+No experience is needed, and the majority of students who join the team have no prior knowledge of the game.
+Depending on field conditions, the team practices from from 4 to 6 p.m.
+Monday through Friday on Minor Field.
+The team is part of the New York State Rugby Conference in Premier Division I, competing against Brockport SUNY, Buffalo SUNY, Cornell University, Ithaca College and Syracuse University.
+Hamilton's Women's Rugby won the Division II State Championship and reached regional playoffs in fall 2008.
+The next year the team placed third in New York State and reached regional playoffs in Premier Division I. In the spring season the team takes part in a variety of competitive regional rugby tournaments.

-The Hamilton College Sailing Team competes in the Mid-Atlantic Intercollegiate Sailing Association in both the fall and spring seasons in both dinghy and keelboat regattas.
-Regattas are most often single day trips or weekend overnights in college dormitories or member residences.
-The team also periodically practices at the Cedar Point Yacht Club and competes in the Eckerd College Intersectional in Saint Petersberg, Florida.
-The team is Coed.
+The Hamilton College Sailing Team, which is coed, competes in the Mid-Atlantic Intercollegiate Sailing Association, taking part in dinghy and keelboat regattas in the fall and spring.
+Regatta competitions are most often single-day trips or weekend overnights in college dormitories or member residences.
+The team periodically practices at the Cedar Point Yacht Club and competes in the Eckerd College Intersectional in Saint Petersberg, Fla.

-The Men's and Women's Ultimate frisbee teams make up the 75+ member organization.
-Some of our practices are coed, and we all have nightly team dinner together, but we compete separately.
-We practice five times a week in the fall and travel around the Northeast for tournaments.
-We prepare inside and outside in the winter and early spring to compete in the USA Ultimate College Series, where our Men most recently finished 5th in the Metro East Region and our Women finished 13th in the country at Nationals.
+The Ultimate Frisbee organization on campus consists of men's and women's teams with a total of more than 75 members.
+The teams compete seperately but some practices are coed, and there are nightly joint team dinners.
+Teams practice five times a week in the fall and travel around the Northeast for tournaments.
+Teams prepare indoors and outdoors in winter and early spring to compete in the USA Ultimate College Series.
+The men's team most recently finished fifth in the Metro East Region, and the women's team finished 13th in the country at Nationals.

 The Hamilton College Water Polo Club is an open organization created for the advancement of water polo skills and intercollegiate competition.
-Founded in the Spring of 2009, the club competes every fall in the New York Division (against Columbia, Colgate, Cornell, New York University, United States Military Academy, Binghamton University, Syracuse University, and Rensselaer Polytechnic Institute).
+Founded in the spring of 2009, the club competes every fall in the New York Division against Columbia, Colgate, Cornell, New York University, United States Military Academy, Binghamton University, Syracuse University and Rensselaer Polytechnic Institute.
 The team also compete against NESCAC teams during in-season exhibition tournaments.
-With only three years under its youthful belt, Hamilton has already achieved two 5th place finishes at the CWPA Club National Championship.
-In 2011 Hamilton College had the pleasure of hosting that year's Club National Championship.
-In addition, the team has benefited from talented team members and alumni with All-American, Academic All-American, and All-Region honors.